-The purpose of studying Computing at NKS:
+The purpose of studying Computing at NKS is...

 From KS1-3, students are required to study Computing as a foundation N/C subject and is comprised of three parts: Computer Science, Information Technology and Digital Literacy.
-The aim of our KS3 course in Years 7 and 8 is to consolidate the increasingly sophisticated basic programming and IT skills developed at Primary phase and then bridge towards either the specialist choice of Computer Science GCSE, or the appreciation and use of Computing in their ongoing work across other subjects.
-At KS4, students continue their study of computing with an extracurricular development of further IT skills, functional training in collaborative use of cloud applications and programming using the IDEA Bronze Award which is offered to students in Year 10.
+The aim of our KS3 course in Years 7 and 8 is to consolidate the increasingly sophisticated basic programming and IT skills developed at Primary phase and then bridge towards either the specialist choice of Computer Science GCSE, or the appreciation and use of Computing in their ongoing work for other subjects.
+At KS4, students continue their study of computing with an extracurricular development of further IT skills, functional training in collaborative use of cloud applications and programming using the IDEA Bronze Award.

 Between 40 and 60% of students choose to study GCSE Computer Science.
 During Year 7 and 8, some GCSE topics are featured at basic level.
-Year 9 provides the opportunity to develop the programming techniques studied in Y7-8 to a deeper level, with particular attention to rigor and terminology, as preparation for studying the higher level theory topics.
+Year 9 provides the opportunity to develop the programming techniques studied in Y7-8 to a deeper level as preparation for studying the higher level theory topics.
 The Year 9 course provides a bridge between the generalised KS3 course and the examination-focused Y10-11 courses.
 The focus of Year 10-11 is on completion of GCSE Practical skill project, the learning of high level topics and preparation for the terminal examinations.